AETGH/-aet_dashboard/README.md

 ## 🇬🇧 **README (English)**

-# aet-dashboard – One Dashboard to Rule Them All 👑
+# aet_dashboard – One Dashboard to Rule Them All 👑

 A central dashboard for managing all your machines.
 Clients (e.g. Raspberry Pis, servers, VMs) send their status via REST API.